CaribbeanCool/Notaso_CIIC-ICOM_Professors/README.md

 ## How to Run:
-- You need BeautifulSoup4 and Requests in your laptop/PC to run this code.
-The command to install is below:
+- You first need to install dependencies.
+Open up the terminal and type:
 ```
-pip install beautifulsoup4
-pip install requests
+pip install -r requirements.txt
 ```
 - Open up terminal, locate folder destination and type:
 ```